Boris Casoy

-Boris Casoy (born February 13, 1941 in São Paulo) is a Brazilian journalist, the son of Russian Jewish immigrant parents.
+Boris Casoy (born February 13, 1941) is a Brazilian journalist, the son of Russian Jewish immigrant parents.
 He has spent most of his professional life in TV journalism and is currently a Brazilian TV news anchorman.

+Career

 Casoy's journalism career started when he worked as a reporter for the now defunct television network TV Tupi in 1961.
 During the 1960s, in the early phases of the military dictatorship in Brazil, he was charged by the press with belonging to a paramilitary right-wing organization, Commando for Communist Hunting (Comando de Caça aos Comunistas, CCC) which was aimed at harassing and bullying leftist students.

 From 1974 to 1984, Casoy worked in the Paulista newspaper, Folha de S.Paulo - firstly as chief editor, a position in which he had to share power with the redaction director, the Trotskyist sympathizer Cláudio Abramo.
 In 1976, Casoy left this position and began editing a column on political faits divers, while Abramo took over the paper's chief editorship.
 However, in September 1977, Casoy resumed his earlier position, after the military threatened to intervene in the paper, holding Abramo responsible for the publication in the paper of a chronicle, by Lourenço Diaféria, deemed as demeaning to the historical figure of the Luís Alves de Lima e Silva, Duke of Caxias, the civic patron of the Brazilian Army.

 In 1988, Casoy returned to television as the anchor of a new newscast for SBT, Telejornal Brasil (TJ Brasil, for short).
 TJ Brasil ran from 1988 until being canceled in 1997.
-After TJ Brasil, he became the main anchor of Rede Record's national news, Jornal da Record.
-As anchor, Casoy became famous for his rhetorical outbursts, as he acquired the habit of expressing disagreement with unpleasant facts (mainly corruption scandals) he had described by uttering repeatedly: "For Shame!" ("isto é uma vergonha!") - a stock-phrase that gave him the reputation of a vigilante who would speak truth to power.
+After Casoy left TJ Brasil on June 30, 1997, he became the main anchor of Rede Record's national news, Jornal da Record.
+As anchor, Casoy became famous for his rhetorical outbursts, as he acquired the habit of expressing disagreement with unpleasant facts (mainly corruption scandals) he had described by uttering repeatedly: "For shame!" ("isto é uma vergonha!") - a stock-phrase that gave him the reputation of a vigilante who would speak truth to power.